langmo/profipp/README.md

 cd ~/profipp/debug/examples/profizumo/
 sudo valgrind --leak-check=yes ./profizumo -s
 ```

+## Creating images
+You should regularly create an image of your SD card in case the hardware fails or (more likely) you accidentially modify OS or profi++ settings in a not (easily) revertible way.

+On windows, you can e.g. use WIN32 DISK IMAGER ( https://win32diskimager.org/ ).
+It can both create images of an SD card ("read") or write an existing image to a SD card ("write").

+In case you switch SD cards, it might happen that the new SD card is too small for the existing image.
+In this case, you can try PiShrink ( https://github.com/Drewsif/PiShrink ) to reduce the image size (the shrunken image is automatically extended to the maximal size the new SD card allows for upon first booting of the image).

 ## Banana Pi M2 Zero
 The Raspbian image of the banana pi is pretty old.
 In case you need a new gcc compiler (for C++17), see